surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.56.0-b.1 =
+= 3.56.0-b.2 =

-(2018/03/13) Added a new "Auto-Refresh Cache After Clear All" option under the Advanced &gt; Cache Settings tab (Pro version).
+(2018/03/13) Added a check for JetPack SEO Tools to disable some basic SEO meta tags.
+Added a new "Auto-Refresh Cache After Clear All" option under the Advanced &gt; Cache Settings tab (Pro version).

 = 3.55.2 =